lukbrew25/easy-mongodb-auth-handler/README.md

         "password": "your_email_password"
     }, # Optional: Include if using email verification mail_subject="Verification Code", # Optional: Custom subject for verification codes mail_body="Your verification code is: {verifcode}", # Optional: Custom email body for verification codes.
-The text verifcode in brackets is replaced with the code.
-Use HTML or plain text. blocking=True/False,  # Optional: True to enable user blocking rate_limiting=0, # Optional: Set to 0 to disable rate limiting, or a positive integer to enable rate limiting with that cooldown period in seconds between user requests. penalty=0,  # Optional: Set to 0 to disable rate limiting penalty, or a positive integer to set the penalty in seconds for rate limiting.
+The text "{verifcode}" is replaced with the verification code.
+Use HTML or plain text in the template.
+It is recommended to read the template from a file and pass it here. blocking=True/False,  # Optional: True to enable user blocking rate_limiting=0, # Optional: Set to 0 to disable rate limiting, or a positive integer to enable rate limiting with that cooldown period in seconds between user requests. penalty=0,  # Optional: Set to 0 to disable rate limiting penalty, or a positive integer to set the penalty in seconds for rate limiting.
 If rate limiting is enabled, this is the penalty in seconds added to the cooldown period for violating the cooldown.